|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Departmental Honors Programs

-Most departments in the College of Liberal Arts offer departmental Honors Programs.
-Students should consult the Chair of the Honors Program in the selected department regarding eligibility and the special courses in which to enroll.
+Many departments in the College of Liberal Arts offer departmental Honors Programs.
+Students should consult the Undergraduate Chairperson in the selected department regarding eligibility and the Program requirements.

 A liberal arts education provides an excellent foundation for students interested in pursuing careers in teaching at the elementary and secondary levels.
 A solid grounding in academic content, along with broad training in critical thinking, analytical reasoning, and communication skills offers students a distinct in advantage in the twenty-first century classroom.